This article was updated February 22, 2023 to reflect new information about credit reports.

 Your Free Credit Report

 Normally, you're entitled to one free credit report every 12 months from each credit reporting agency: Equifax, Experian, and TransUnion.
-In an effort to help people increase their financial health, the Federal Trade Commission (FTC) recently announced that consumers are allowed to get a weekly credit report1 from each credit reporting agency until April 20, 2022.
+In an effort to help people increase their financial health, the Federal Trade Commission (FTC) announced that consumers are allowed to get a weekly credit report1 from each credit reporting agency until December 31, 2023.
 Visit AnnualCreditReport.com1 to request your free credit reports.

 Once you get your free credit report, take the time to go through this document and make sure that everything is correct.
 It's important to focus on the details in your report because credit reporting agencies use this information to calculate your credit score.
 Inaccurate information on your credit report can decrease your credit score.

 Please note that credit reporting agencies are not required to give you your credit score for free, just your credit report.

 One of the simplest ways to improve your credit score is to go through your credit report and make sure that everything is accurate.
 Your report should only contain information about you, meaning there should not be any facts about your family members or spouse listed.
 If you see information on your credit report that you did not authorize (like accounts that you did not open), this could be a red flag for identity theft.
 You should investigate any errors on your credit report as soon as possible.

 When you're flipping through your report, keep an eye out for these common errors:Accounts that do not belong to you or that you were not an authorized user on

 Addresses that you no longer live at